Ahmed Zaoui: Withdrawal of the security risk certificate

-Resolution and citizenship
+Resolution, citizenship and arrest

 On 29 September 2005 a referendum was held in Algeria which resulted in the Charter for Peace and National Reconciliation, and gave amnesty to those jailed and convicted during the civil war, and critics have maintained that he is free to return safely.
 However, Zaoui has been granted refugee status in New Zealand, and is free to stay in the country.

 Zaoui has a wife and four children who had been living illegally in Kuala Lumpur, Malaysia since 2000 until they joined him in New Zealand on 26 October 2007.

 A previous application for them to come to New Zealand was lodged in late 2006, but at that time, Immigration Minister David Cunliffe said it would not be appropriate while the status of Zaoui's security risk certificate was being determined.

 In 2009, Zaoui and his family moved to Palmerston North where he intended to study at Massey University.
 He initially worked part-time with the Manawatu Muslim Association.
 He opened a kebab stall called the Desert Rose in Palmerston North.
 In early 2012, Zaoui moved back to Auckland and started working at a food court on Karangahape Road.
 He was granted New Zealand citizenship in May 2014.

 Since receiving New Zealand citizenship, Zaoui has returned to visit Algeria to participate in pro-democracy activism.

+In 2023, Zaoui was arrested at gunpoint in Médéa after holding a political meeting at his house.
+Eight officers, accompanied by twelve vehicles, surrounded his home.
+After searching for weapons, he was placed under arrest.
+It was revealed on 24 October that Zaoui had been charged with subversion and had been moved to the Koléa Prison in Koléa.